-A copy of complete FERPA policies and procedures may be obtained on line at www.uncfsu.edu or the Registrar's Office, 134 Collins Building.
+A copy of complete FERPA policies and procedures may be obtained online or at the Office of the Registrar, located on the third floor of the Lilly Building.

 Examinations and Assessments

 Profile Examinations

 Profile Examinations assess entering students' basic academic skills.
 The results of these examinations are used in conjunction with students' academic records to ensure effective advisement.
 Entering students should contact University Testing Services for information about dates, times, and locations for the administration of profile examinations.
 Profile Examinations are required of new students according to the following guidelines: